Danylo Terpylo: Early years

 Danylo Ilovych Terpylo was born on December 28, 1886, in Trypillia, where he was educated first by the church-parish school and then at a Zemstvo school.

 During the 1905 Russian Revolution he became a member of the Ukrainian Socialist Revolutionary Party.
 Terpylo was first arrested in 1907 and stayed in prison for three months.
 He was arrested a second time on September 22, 1908, for anti-government activity, and sent to the Arkhangelsk Oblast for three years.
 In 1914–1917 he was mobilized into the Russian army, participating in the World War I. He served on the Western Front at the headquarters of the XXXV Corps.

 During the February Revolution, he returned to Ukraine.
 In 1917 he studied at the Zhytomyr school of ensigns.

 After the October Revolution, the Trypillians recognized the authority of the Central Rada.
-The Trypillian organization of socialist-revolutionaries had a great influence on the outskirts of Trypillia, Chernyakhiv, Hermanivka and Obukhiv.
+The Trypillian organization of socialist-revolutionaries had a great influence in the areas of Trypillia, Cherniakhiv, Hermanivka and Obukhiv.
 At that time, Terpylo and his comrades were laying the network of the future insurgent movement: the structure of the army, the weapons, the places of assembly and everything else that is included in the concept of mobilization readiness.